rbb-data/image-switcher/README.md

 # Image Switcher

-Simple tool to merge multiple images into a tabbed view of them
+Simple tool to merge multiple images into a tabbed view of them.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+There is also a [datawrapper-swither](https://github.com/rbb-data/datawrapper-switcher) to do the same for datawrapper embeds

 ## Usage